 TG: If nothing else happens at my funeral, I want someone to play “So What” - not for the flippant title, but for the flippin’ beauty it contains.
-“So What” sets the table for the remainder of the album with its pseudo-Classical intro indicating a lush calm, Mr. P.C.’s bass adding strident warmth, and the two-note figure declaring ‛So What’ throughout the track and becoming more insistent as the song progresses and yet receding before the thoughtful conclusion.
+“So What” sets the table for the remainder of the album with its pseudo-classical intro indicating calm, Mr. P.C.’s bass adding warmth, and the two-note figure declaring ‛So What’ throughout the track and becoming more insistent as the song progresses.
 The second track I’d pick for my wake would be "All Blues" because, for me, it encapsulates “all” blues.
 This time, two two-note themes are clustered together and presented for the sextet to use for their own purposes.
 The players bring joy, sadness, and melancholy with their interpretations.
 Our lives are all blues, after all; each triumph and significance is balanced by the knowledge that someday it will end.
 Might as well enjoy your blues....

 May I take another moment here to praise Cannonball Adderley?
 Coltrane plays well, but he would reach greater heights as a leader.
 However, some of Cannonball’s runs on Kind of Blue are simply perfect for the mood and piece.
 Adderley’s playing here and on his own date, Somethin’ Else, is just that.
 The two sax masters are highlighted on my absolute favorite KoB track, “Flamenco Sketches”.
 You know what?
 Just play the whole damn disc at my funeral and let “Flamenco” be the last thing people hear as they’re walking away.
 If they associate that song with my life in some meaningful way, that will be the ultimate compliment.
 As a coda, I’d also like to add that Bill Evans was a great choice for this session.
 Bill’s phrasing on “Flamenco” reminds me of his own “Peace Piece”, which is one of my favorite tracks ever.

 All these words, and I haven’t even mentioned Miles yet.
 Many have agreed and disagreed about Miles as a trumpeter, but there can be no doubt that he was an absolute genius as a band leader.
-He had an incredible talent for bringing together the right group of players to create whatever music was playing in his head at that given time.
+He had an incredible talent for bringing together the right group of players to create whatever music was in his head at that given time.
 An artist doesn’t create so many excellent records by accident or by merely riding the talents of others.
-Miles’ discography stands as a canon of Jazz.
-Some people even view Miles as a Jazz god; so, it seems appropriate that when talking about Kind of Blue, Q-Tip said, “It’s like the Bible – you just have one in your house.”
+Some people view Miles as a jazz god; so, it seems appropriate that when talking about Kind of Blue, Q-Tip said, “It’s like the Bible – you just have one in your house.”